o3de/sig-network/TRIAGE_GUIDE.md

 3. Process all new main repository issues.
 New issues in main repository should have labels `needs-triage` and `sig/network`
    1. Announce issue number and title to those in Discord voice channel so others can follow along
 4. Ensure issue is for SIG-Network.
 If the issue is not for SIG-Network, remove the `sig/network` label and comment on the issue.
-If the correct SIG is known assign it to that SIG otherwise add the `needs-sig` label so the general O3DE issue triage meeting can triage and find the appropriate owners.
+If the correct SIG is known assign issue to that SIG.
+Otherwise add the `needs-sig` label so the general O3DE issue triage meeting can find the appropriate owners.
 5. Review the issue and comments and see if it can be accepted
 6. Review the technical implications.
-If a large change, issue should become an RFC, ask requestor to bring issue back as RFC or to make a feature request, if that would be more appropriate.
+If a large change, issue should become an RFC, ask requestor to bring issue back as RFC or convert to a feature request, if that would be more appropriate.
 7. Assign a reviewer, if required, to handle follow-up comments, to reproduce the issue or ask questions.
 8. If issue is rejected, assign commenter to reject issue.
 9. If issue is accepted, remove `needs-triage` label, set priority for issue and add `triage/accepted` label.
+10. If issue is a bug add `kind/bug`, if a feature request add `kind/feature`  or `kind/enhancement` as appropriate.
-10. For Multiplayer and NetSoak issues, look for issues less than 14 days old that do not have priorities attached.
+11. For Multiplayer and NetSoak issues, look for issues less than 14 days old that do not have priorities attached.
-    1. These repositories do not have the full set of labels so some of the process above may not apply directly.
+    1. These repositories do not have the full set of labels, so some of the above process may not apply directly.

 If time permits:
 * Review any open [blocker](https://github.com/o3de/o3de/issues?q=is%3Aissue+is%3Aopen+label%3Asig%2Fnetwork+label%3Apriority%2Fblocker) and [critical](is:issue is:open label:sig/network label:priority/critical) issues in the main repository:
   * Ensure priority is still valid
   * Assign any required commentators or ask for updates
-* Review any issue open for more than [90 days](is:issue is:open label:sig/network sort:created-asc) and see if its still valid.
+* Review any issue open for more than [90 days](is:issue is:open label:sig/network sort:created-asc) and see if issue is still valid.
-* Review any open `needs-triage` and `needs-sig` issues that may be for SIG-Network
+* Review any open `needs-triage` and `needs-sig` issues that may be for SIG-Network in [O3DE issues](https://github.com/o3de/o3de/issues?q=is%3Aissue+is%3Aopen+label%3Aneeds-sig+label%3Aneeds-triage+).

 ## Issue Workflow
 If you are assigned an issue to validate, work with requestor to get enough information to validate the issue.